moore3930/moore3930.github.io/problems/problems.md

 For multilingual/multi-task systems, generally, we rely on some specific designs to encourage knowledge transfer among languages/tasks, like shared vocabulary, backbone or other priors.
-We hope transfer occurs naturally following our insight-driven modeling (actually it does).
+We hope transfer occurs naturally following our intuition-driven modeling (actually it does).
-I am seeking to quantify the ratio of transfer or interference, moreover, to encourage such interactions in an explicit way.
+I am seeking to quantify the ratio of transfer or interference, moreover, to measure or encourage such interactions in an explicit way.